 -

-Helpful online tool developed by Social Security to make it easier to start an online application for Supplemental Security Income (SSI).
+Helpful online tool developed by Social Security to make it easier to start an online application for SSI.